Misfits-Rebels-Outcasts/SwiftUI-WYSIWYG-Draw/README.md

 ## Compiling the Source

 Prerequisites
-1. XCode 13
+1. Xcode 13
 2. iOS 15

 Build
 1. Download the Source
-2. Launch XCode and load BarcodeLabel.xcodeproj
+2. Launch Xcode and load BarcodeLabel.xcodeproj
 3. Build and run on iPhone Simulator or Device